 Timeframe back to top

 Participants must complete 36 hours of study within two years from their start date.
-You must complete at least two (2) from each of the three developmental categories: Personal Development, Organizational Development, and Community Development.
+You must complete at least 6 credit hours (the equivalent to two workshops) from each of the three developmental categories: Personal Development, Organizational Development, and Community Development.
 The knowledge and skills gained through the CCMO program are a vital tool for success in local government.

 This program was designed so participants can complete the required educational hours within a two-year office term, giving the upper hand at the next election!
 Attendance at CCM’s annual convention and educational workshops will provide the needed hours to qualify for completion and certification.
 All participants are expected to complete the certification within two years.

 This area will focus on your development, helping you be an ethical leader who builds trust with people.
 You’ll learn how to build consensus, become an effective negotiator, and how to collaborate to solve problems.
 Just as important, we’ll teach you how to improve your skill at public engagement.